jasondsc/IndependenceArrhythmicRhythm/README.md

 We demonstrate that spectral detrending methods (i.e., subtracting the arrhythmic fit from the spectrum in either log-log or linear space) introduce spurious relationships between spectral model parameters.
 This ultimately challenges the robustness, reproducibility, and interpretability of findings.

+## Data

+Data generated for this project (simulations) are aviable from the corresponding author upon reasonable request.
+Empirical data are accessible from the CamCAN website.

 ## Description of the project